ktubbs24/christs-chronicles-site/src/site/notes/MindForest Memoirs/Passion/Ella's Eclectic Writings/Apps/Writing Apps/Book-Supernotes/Supernotes notes feed reminds me of a blogging feed.md

 # Supernotes notes feed reminds me of a blogging feed
 [[2023-05-02\|2023-05-02]]

-And it is _perfect_ since I am blogging and [[MindForest Memoirs/Passion/writing to publish\|writing to publish]] as a priority, so having my notes look like they are all coming through a feed vertically or having them spread out into columns just makes me so happy that I can reference all topic notes on any given topic I would be looking into all at once. 🤓🤗
+And it is _perfect_ since I am blogging and [[writing to publish\|writing to publish]] as a priority, so having my notes look like they are all coming through a feed vertically or having them spread out into columns just makes me so happy that I can reference all topic notes on any given topic I would be looking into all at once. 🤓🤗